jeffreykegler/hoonlint/misc/whitespace.md

 Note that, in the example above, the anchor column is different from the rune column.

-The running must be separated from the rune by a vertical gap.
+* The running must be separated from the rune by a vertical gap.
 The inter-comment location of this vertical gap is the anchor column, and its pre-comment location is undefined.
 The column location of the running must be the anchor column.

-The TISTIS should be at the anchor column.
+* The TISTIS should be separated from the last runstep by a vertical gap, whose inter-comment location is the anchor column, and whose pre-comment location is undefined.

-TISSIG is a special case, in that the TISTIS should be aligned with the runsteps.
+* The TISTIS should be at the anchor column.

-The TISTIS should be separated from the last runstep by a vertical gap, whose inter-comment location is the anchor column, and whose pre-comment location is undefined.
+TISSIG is a special case of 0-running, in that the TISTIS should be aligned with the runsteps.

 <!-- TODO: TISSIG is very problematic.
 By the above definition of correctness, none